 What are the 6 Gestalt principles in UX design?

 The human brain is fascinating.
-It can figure out structures, relationships, and filling the gaps between the images and forming a structure out of it.
-From the field of psychology to Design, Gestalt theory of learning is implemented in various phases of design like User Experience Design, User Interface Design, Interaction Design, and different other areas.
-Gestalt theory is based upon the perception of a human brain.
-Let's learn about the Gestalt principles of perception.
+It can figure out structures and relationships, fill the gaps between the images, and form a structure out of it.
+From the field of psychology to Design, the Gestalt theory, also known as gestalt principles, of learning is implemented in various phases of design like User Experience Design, User Interface Design, Interaction Design, and other areas.
+Gestalt theory is based on the perception of the human brain.

 1. Law of Similarity

 This principle states that similar objects on the interface are often considered as a part of the same group, by the human eye.
 It is achieved by using similar shapes, sizes, or colors.
+It enables the user to figure out the functionality behind the various interface elements.

 2. Law of Proximity

-The principle states, the objects placed closed on an interface are perceived to be related than those set far apart.
+The principle states, that the objects placed closed on an interface are perceived to be related to those set far apart.
 It can even override the similarity created by using the same colors or sizes.
+Sometimes placing the objects far apart creates a sense of negative space, which is useful to distinguish the objects from the rest.Law of Proximity

 3. Law of Closure